US budget deficit climbs to record $2.81 trillion

 SILVER SPRING, Md.
 (AP) — The U.S. budget deficit climbed to $2.81 trillion in the first 10 months of the budget year, exceeding any on record, the Treasury Department said Wednesday.

-The nation’s budgetary shortfall is expected to eventually reach levels for the fiscal year more than double the largest annual deficit on record.
+The nation’s budgetary shortfall is expected to eventually reach levels for the fiscal year that ends Sept.
+30 more than double the largest annual deficit on record.

 The federal government rang up a $63 billion deficit in July, the department reported.
 That’s a relatively modest amount compared to red ink that spilled in the spring months when the government tried to revive an economy that all but ground to a halt due to the coronavirus outbreak.